Texas Gunslinger, Outlaw and Lawman

 O'Neal, Bill.
 THE ENCYCLOPEDIA OF WESTERN GUNFIGHTERS.
 University of Oklahoma Press, Norman.
 1979.

-The following were not used as sources for the article but are certainly of interest:
+The following were not used as primary sources for the article but are certainly of interest:

 Tombstone Oak marking the site of John King Fisher's original burial site.

-The photographs of John King Fisher used in the heading graphic are from the WESTERN HISTORY COLLECTIONS, UNIVERSITY OF OKLAHOMA LIBRARIES.
+The photographs of John King Fisher (not his grave) are from the WESTERN HISTORY COLLECTIONS, UNIVERSITY OF OKLAHOMA LIBRARIES.

 To purchase copies please contact the following address: